 September 13, 2017

 "Above!" he heard Asahina yell out, just as a shadow had cast itself over the field.
 Making a side glance as he moved with the rest of the troops, Tohdoh looked up to see what its origin was.
-Sure enough, blacking out the sun itself was that Britannian air cruiser, the one that the Black Knights' intelligence network had identified as the Avalon.
+Sure enough, blacking out the sun itself was that Britannian airship, the one that the Black Knights' intelligence network had identified as the Avalon.
 At first Tohdoh thought it had come to provide additional defense for the government bureau, but after a second he noticed it wasn't firing at them with its CIWS emplacements.
 Instead, it was simply flying toward the bureau.

 "What are they doing?"
 Chiba questioned.
 "Shouldn't they be firing at us or air dropping knightmares?"